espenabr/tangible-gpt/README.md

 - Simple command-line integration for playing around, but intended as a library for different applications
 - Scala client for the standard chat completion HTTP API
 - Simplify GPT4's function calling feature by binding to Scala functions
+- Automatically use different strategies to make GPT reason better and improve answers

 ### Purpose